mrpolyonymous/bq-sizer/README.md

 ### Command line options

 All command line options are optional.
-If no arguments are specifed all tables in all dataset in the default project are scanned.
+If no arguments are specifed all tables in all datasets in the default project are scanned.

 | Option | Description |
 | ------ | ----------- |